Hecate2/Ignareo-ISML-auto-voter/README.md

 欢迎阅读DestroyerIGN附赠的小说！(按GPL-3.0开源协议发布)
 https://github.com/Hecate2/ISML_auto_voter/raw/master/DestroyerIGN/CINT%20the%20Space%20Fleet%20Hecate2%20(%E6%9C%AA%E9%85%8D%E4%B9%90).docx
 **For more information: log.md**

-## How do I build Ignareo?
-By reading documents of many (possibly) useful libraries!

 ## Tips!
 What if ISML responds very slowly?
 First, please allow me to ascribe the reason dogmatically to spammers using pristine selenium wildly.